Q: I have encountered an issue with macOS Catalina. How can I fix it?

 The problem can also happen if you are running an old or outdated version of iOS on your device.
 The good news is that it can easily be fixed by visiting your iPad's Settings > General > Software Update.
 From here, just choose to download and install the new update and try connecting it to your Mac again.

 Fix 3: Check all the connections

 If you are using a cable, then check the ports and all the connections.
 In case if both the devices are being connected wirelessly, then make sure the Bluetooth and WiFi features are enabled.
 Keep them in close proximity and try connecting them via AirPlay.
 Later, you can go to your Mac's System Preferences > Sidecar and choose your iPad under the "Connect to" option.

-If you are a regular iCloud user, then you might encounter some problem with it after updating to macOS Catalina.
+If you are a regular iCloud user, then you might encounter some problem with it after updating it to macOS Catalina.
 Firstly, reset the iCloud account by signing out and back in.
-If it won’t work, then remove all the empty folders from the iCloud drive on your system.
+If it won't work, then remove all the empty folders from the iCloud drive on your system.

 Fix: Get rid of empty folders on iCloud